Nigel Moss, Chair

 Michael became Vice-Chancellor and Principal from 1 August 2019, having previously served for eleven years at the University as Deputy Vice-Chancellor.
 Michael holds an ex-officio post on the Corporation and serves as the University’s Chief Executive Officer, with specific responsibilities for making proposals to the Corporation on the educational character and mission of the University and for the management of budget and resources.
 In his previous role, Michael was responsible for Corporate Services and the development of the University’s estate.
 This followed an earlier career in both the FE and HE sectors and a commercial stint in the aviation industry.

-Alpha was elected President of the Guild of Students in 2020 and formally took up his post from 1 August.
-He serves as the Student Member until July 2021.
-He is a Business Enterprise graduate who previously served as Vice-President of the Guild.
-Other work includes catering and customer service roles.
+Leilani was elected President of the Guild of Students in 2022 and formally took up her post on the Corporation from 1 August.
+She serves as the Student Member until July 2023.
+She is a Business and Finance graduate who previously served as the Equality, Diversion and Inclusivity Officer at the Guild.
+Other work includes retail and customer service roles.

 Michael is qualified as a Chartered Accountant and has worked for leading companies such as Touche Ross & Co and the Burroughs Corporation in Europe & Africa.
 He is the Managing Director of Haunch Lane Developments Ltd (Property Development & Investment Business).
 In 2005 he set up Metal Packaging International Ltd (Stockholder of Imported Tins & Aerosols) where he is also the Managing Director and majority shareholder.